 - Dental plaque.
 Giving lactobacillus to pregnant women starting 4 weeks before delivery until birth, and then continuing in the infants until 12 months of age, does not seem to reduce dental plaque in the baby teeth of the child by the age of 9 years.

-- Vaginal yeast infections after taking antibiotics.
-Taking lactobacillus by mouth or eating yogurt enriched with lactobacillus doesn't prevent vaginal yeast infections after antibiotics.
-However, women with yeast infections who use vaginal suppositories containing 1 billion colony-forming units of lactobacillus twice daily for 7 days in combination with conventional treatment often report their symptoms improve.
+- Vaginal yeast infections.
+Taking lactobacillus by mouth or eating yogurt enriched with lactobacillus doesn't prevent vaginal yeast infections in women that have used antibiotics.
+However, symptoms seem to improve if vaginal suppositories containing lactobacillus are used along with conventional treatment.

 Insufficient Evidence for

 - Acne.
-Early research shows that taking a multi-species probiotic containing lactobacillus and bifidobacterium twice daily along with minocycline once daily for 12 weeks improves acne.
+Early research shows that taking a probiotic containing lactobacillus and bifidobacterium along with minocycline improves acne.

 - Common cold.
 Early research shows that taking lactobacillus daily for 12 weeks reduces the risk of common cold by about 12% and reduces the number of days with symptoms from 8.6 to 6.2 in adults.
 Also, taking lactobacillus plus bifidobacterium for 3 months seems to reduce school absences due to cold symptoms.
 However, research is inconsistent.
 Taking some lactobacillus strains does not seem to reduce the risk of catching a cold or the number of cold/flu days.